 1. Which customers use or purchase our product in the most unusual way?

-Understand that “unusual” is from your perspective not theirs, from their perspective they are using it in a very natural way.
-Resist the temptation to tell them “you’re using my product wrong!” or attempt to snatch it back out of their hands and instead explore how you might make it even more fit for this “unusual use.”
+Understand that “unusual” is from your perspective, not theirs; from their perspective, they are using it naturally.
+Resist the temptation to tell them, “you’re using my product wrong!” or attempt to snatch it back out of their hands and instead explore how you might make it even more fit for this “unusual use.”

 2. Do any customers need vastly more or less sales and service attention than most.

-Alas it’s typically visionary customers who need vastly less sales and service attention (in fact with visionaries it’s frequently the case that the product is bought not sold).
-One of the key characteristics of visionary customers is their scarcity.
-Customers who need more sales and service support are typically normal, it’s your sales process, marketing message, product documentation and training materials that are frequently in need of improvement.
-I’ve met a number of startups over the years who in effect administer an IQ test to prospects (“Let’s see if you can figure out what this is good for and how to use it”) and console themselves with the thought that “our product is not for everyone” or “we need to find smarter prospects.”
+It’s typically visionary customers who need vastly less sales and service attention (in fact, with visionaries, it’s frequently the case that the product is bought, not sold).
+Alas, one of the key characteristics of visionary customers is their scarcity.
+Customers who need more sales and service support are typically normal; it’s your sales process, marketing message, product documentation, and training materials that frequently need improvement.
+I’ve met a number of startups over the years who, in effect, administer an IQ test to prospects (“Let’s see if you can figure out what this is good for and how to use it”) and console themselves with the thought that “our product is not for everyone” or “we need to find smarter prospects.”

 3. For which customers are our support costs (e.g. order entry, tracking, customer specific design) either unusually high or low?

 Winston Churchill observed that “we shape our buildings, thereafter they shape us.”
 The same can be true of a startup’s systems.
-What you are really uncovering with this question, especially if you look at the trend over time of when they were acquired, is how suitable for current and likely customers are your current assumptions about your engagement model.
+What you are uncovering with this question, especially if you look at the trend over time of when they were acquired, is how suitable your assumptions about your engagement model are for current and likely customers.

 4. Could we still meet the needs of a significant subset of customers if we stripped 25% of the hard or soft costs out of our products?

-For software this is primarily what features can be deleted.
-And for a startup that has built a “Swiss Army Chainsaw” figuring out the key two or three blades to focus on can be a source of great success as is it can increase quality (much less unnecessary functionality to debug and maintain) and lower barriers to adoption by virtue of a simpler interface.
+For software, this is primarily about what features can be deleted.
+For a startup that has built a “Swiss Army Chainsaw,” figuring out the key two or three blades to focus on can be a source of great success as it can increase quality (much less unnecessary functionality to debug and maintain) and lower barriers to adoption by virtue of a simpler interface.

 5. Who spends at least 50% of what our product costs to adapt it to their specific needs?

-If you can figure out what features to add or delete, or what customer facing processes to change, you have an opportunity either to increase price (since you are lowering their effective cost) or see a large increase in usage.
-Adding more end user programmability into interfaces and functionality can also have the effect of lowering the cost to adapt.
+If you can figure out what features to add or delete or which of your customer-facing processes to change, you can either increase the price (since you are lowering their effective cost) or see a large increase in usage.
+Adding more end-user programmability to interfaces and functionality can also lower the customer’s adoption cost.

 6. Who uses our product in ways that we never expected or intended?